jwworth/cap-driver-benchmarking/README.md

 Benchmarking Capybara's drivers.

 This is the test app I am building for Hashrocket's Summer Miniconf 2015.
+The purpose of this app is to test the performance of the drivers available for use with Capybara, as part of a larger talk about drivers.

 ### Setup